 The Official Court Reporting Department (Orange County) covers all Orange County circuit criminal trials and other courts as assigned.
 Staff also digitally covers circuit hearings.
-This department has a staff of 14 reporters who produced 57,187 pages of transcript in 2010.
+This department has a staff of 14 reporters who produced 53,379 pages of transcript in 2011.
 For more information, call 407-836-2280.
 The Digital Court Reporting Department (Orange County) covers all Orange County circuit criminal hearings.
 Staff also covers circuit criminal trials as assigned.
-In addition, the department covers misdemeanor and traffic courts, domestic violence court, drug court, initial appearances and arraignments, probate, guardianship, mental health and Baker Act hearings, three satellite courts and other courts as assigned.
+In addition, the department covers misdemeanor and traffic courts, domestic violence court, drug court, initial appearances and arraignments, probate, guardianship, mental health and Baker Act hearings, 3 satellite courts, and other courts as assigned.
 All criminal courts are covered from the reporter's individual workstation.
 All other courts are covered at the location of the proceedings.
-This department has a staff of 17 who produced 36,091 pages of transcript, plus 1,063 CD copies of proceedings in 2010.
+This department has a staff of 17 who produced 37,238 pages of transcript, plus 1,238 CD copies of proceedings in 2011.
 For more information, call 407-836-2270.

 The Digital Court Reporting Department, (Juvenile Division) covers all juvenile court proceedings, both dependency and delinquency, from the reporter's individual workstation.
-This department has a staff of 4 who produced, in 2010, 5,693 pages of transcript, plus 194 CD copies of proceedings.
+This department has a staff of 4 who produced 6,417 pages of transcript, plus 160 CD copies of proceedings in 2011.
 For more information, call 407-836-7503.

-Court Resource Center - The Court Resource Center was created to provide an environment where court visitors could perform legal research and obtain case-related information.
-The Ninth Judicial Circuit Court partners with the Orange County Bar Association to equip the center with court brochures, telephones, Internet-ready computers, printers, a copier and a fax machine.
-Each year nearly 20,000 visitors use the center's resources, oftentimes to comply with last-minute orders or legal notices.
-The center, which is staffed by Court Administration, is open to all Orange County Courthouse visitors.
-Office hours are from 7:30 a.m. to 4:30 p.m.
-Many of the center's services can, additionally, be found online at the court's website, NinthCircuit.org.
-For more information, call 407-836-0516.
+Court Resource Center -- The Court Resource Center was created to provide an environment where court visitors could perform legal research and obtain case-related information.
+The Ninth Judicial Circuit Court partners with the Orange County Bar Association to equip the center with court brochures, telephones, Internet-ready computers, printers, a copier, and a fax machine.

+Each year nearly 20,000 visitors use the center's resources, oftentimes to file lastminute requests or to comply with legal procedures.
+The center, which is staffed by Court Administration, is open to all Orange County Courthouse visitors and is located in room 365.
+Office hours are from 7:30 a.m. to 4:00 p.m.
+Additionally, many of the center's services can be found online at the court's website, NinthCircuit.org.
+For more information, call 407-836-0474.

-Courthouse Law Academy -- Educating the leaders of tomorrow, the Courthouse Law Academy is an active, handson program that gives students true courtroom experience and exposes them to our dynamic judicial system.
-Students participate in a mock trial, moderated by a judge, where they take on the role of prosecutor, defense attorney, clerk, juror, and judge in order to try the "Cookie Caper" and "Popcorn on the Mind" cases, among others.
+Courthouse Law Academy -- Educating the leaders of tomorrow, the Courthouse Law Academy is an active, hands-on program that gives students true courtroom experience and exposes them to our dynamic judicial system.
+Students participate in a mock trial moderated by a judge, where they take on the role of prosecutor, defense attorney, clerk, juror, and judge in order to try the "Cookie Caper" and "Popcorn on the Mind" cases, among others.

 The Courthouse Law Academy, while sometimes zany, is always an exciting way to learn about the courts and its vital role in the community.
 Additionally, the program emphasizes the importance of the individual and encourages young people to strive to do their best.
 The Courthouse Law Academy is available to all school groups and youth organizations.
 Programs are developed for various age groups.
 The academy is free and can be tailored to fit an organization's unique needs.
 Reservations are required, though, and group sizes are limited.
 For more information or to schedule this fun and educational program in Orange County, call 407-836-0521.